steelburn/dockety/README.md

 - **System Maintenance**: Clean up your system by pruning unused containers, images, and volumes
 - **Light & Dark Themes**: Switch between themes to suit your preference
 - **Sort & Filter**: All tables are fully sortable and filterable for easy navigation
+- **CI/CD Ready**: Automated builds and deployments with GitHub Actions and Container Registry

 ## 🚀 Getting Started